 Technically, what makes up 99% of the mass of the human body is just six elements: oxygen, carbon, hydrogen, nitrogen, calcium, and phosphorus.
 Only about 0.85% is composed of another five elements: potassium, sulfur, sodium, chlorine, and magnesium.

 But these elements don’t tell us about the consciousness behind the scenes.
-There’s much more to us than a number of elements.
+There’s much more to us than several elements.
 There is much about us that cannot be easily quantified.
 So, what are we?
 We have awareness and consciousness.
-We possess an Ego which has definable characteristics of personality and instinct.
+We possess an Ego that has definable characteristics of personality and instinct.
 But these tools fall short of describing what is looking out through our eyes.

 We are also products of our DNA.
 Our line of ancestors is part of what we are.
 Our personal history made up of memories.
 So, what exactly are we doing here?
 The judgments of our culture distort our value and individual mission.
 The culture compares and categorizes us according to an arbitrary and unfair sliding scale.
 When we awaken to these realizations, we can accept ourselves as we are.
 It’s accepting and making peace with all of our flaws.
 It’s learning to love ourselves because of them.